-Grievances relating to the alleged denial of access to the benefits and services of the University as a result of discrimination on the basis of gender, race, color, creed, religion, national origin, sexual orientation, age, ancestry, disability, civil union, marital or veteran status should be presented in writing to the Affirmative Action Officer within 30 days of the alleged discrimination.
-The Affirmative Action Officer will review the written complaint and meet with the individual filing it.
-After reviewing all the facts and utilizing legal counsel, if appropriate, the Affirmative Action Officer will determine if corrective action is required.
+Grievances relating to the alleged denial of access to the benefits and services of the University as a result of discrimination on the basis of gender, race, color, creed, religion, national origin, sexual orientation, age, ancestry, disability, civil union, marital or veteran status should be presented in writing to the Office of Students Services for students or Human Resources for HU employees within 30 days of the alleged discrimination.
+The respective office will review the written complaint and meet with the individual filing it.
+After reviewing all the facts and utilizing legal counsel, if appropriate, the respective office will determine if corrective action is required.
 The student bringing the complaint will be promptly notified in writing of the determination.
 If corrective action is required, it will be initiated within 30 days of the determination of the grievance.